Loading figure…

 “Hickenlooper signed bills into law requiring universal background checks on all gun transfers in Colorado.”

-Why: Sponsoring the RIFLE Act, which likely promotes gun rights or deregulation, contradicts the stated support for gun control measures.
+Why: Sponsoring the RIFLE Act, which likely promotes gun rights or deregulation, directly contradicts the stated support for stricter gun regulations.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.